looking at an ambrosia apple

 Apple Tree Named ‘Ambrosia’, US Patent USPP10789

-Ambrosia Apples are the result of the natural cross-pollination of pre-existing cultivars in a commercial production orchard.
+Ambrosia apples are the result of the natural cross-pollination of pre-existing cultivars in a commercial production orchard.
 Ambrosia Apples are not genetically-modified (GMO).
 This variety is grown organically in many regions due to its naturally hardy genetic makeup.

 Filed in 1997, the US Patent for Ambrosia Apple Trees is now expired.

-Ambrosia Apples are known for their excellent sweet flavor, ripe juiciness, and fine-but-firm texture.
+Ambrosia apples are known for their excellent sweet flavor, ripe juiciness, and fine-but-firm texture.
 They are often described as having a unique, honey-like taste.

-Here are some tasting notes for Ambrosia apples:
+Here are some tasting notes for Ambrosias:

 • Skin is thin, glossy, and mainly pinky-red in color with faint creamy-yellow stripes